-Average Cost To Tear Off and Replace a 1,500 sq ft Roof
+What Does It Really Cost to Tear Off and Replace a 1,500 Sq Ft Roof in Northeast Ohio?

 The Average Cost to Tear Off and Replace a 1,500 sq ft Roof

-For a typical 1,500 square foot home, the average cost to tear off and replace a roof ranges between $6,000 and $12,000 for asphalt shingles.
+For a typical 1,500-square-foot home, the average cost to tear off and replace a roof with asphalt shingles ranges from $6,000 to $12,000.
 Costs can be higher depending on your roof’s complexity, the materials used, local labor rates, and additional structural repairs.
+When it’s time for a new roof, the cost will be explained below.

 The general cost range by roofing type looks like this: